-For the purpose of this evaluation, three open source Federated Learning frameworks are introduced and compared.
-The number of frameworks is very limited, and for the purpose of this evaluation three Federated Learning Frameworks were selected.
+For the purpose of this evaluation, multiple open source Federated Learning frameworks are introduced and compared.
+Because the number of frameworks is very limited four Federated Learning Frameworks were selected fot this evaluation.
 None of these frameworks fulfill all five evaluation criteria introduced previously, thus there is no single perfect framework available now.
 While this has been a surprising insight for me, you can at least find a complete overview over the most promising frameworks in the following.

 TensorFlow’s approach to Federated Learning is called TensorFlow Federated (TFF) .
 Currently, it supports local execution for experimental setups and distribution of the participants to dedicated platforms utilizing docker containers.
 An additional TensorFlow library named TensorFlowPrivacy enables training with sensible data utilizing differential private algorithms.
 TFF does not support Secure Aggregation for improved security and does not run on GPUs.
 As it integrates well with the existing modular library concept of TensorFlow, it benefits from a broad community, while there is no community specifically dedicated to TFF.